PaulC1337/Superstore-Sub-Category-Analysis/README.md

 Dataset: Contains the Superstore dataset used for analysis.

-Analysis Script: Python code for data cleaning, exploration, and visualization.
+Analysis Script: Excel for data cleaning, exploration, and Tableu for visualization.

 Visualization: Link to the Tableau dashboard for interactive insights.